Show All Answers

 Please contact the Marysville Police Department at (360) 363-8350 and advise that you need an interpreter.
 The Marysville Police Department has access to both relay systems and a language translation line.

 The Marysville Police Department will return the petition within 14 days of receipt.

 Boys or Girls grade 1 Boys or Girls grades 4 & 5 Boys or Girls grades 2 & 3 Boys or Girls grades 6 - 8

 Grades 1-5: All participants will be assigned to teams based on school, grade and gender.
 Each team will ideally carry no more than 10 players.
 The program's goal is to have children play on teams comprised of other children from their school.
 However, depending upon the number of volunteers, we may not be able to place your child on a team from his/her school.
 Grades 6-8:All registered players will be assigned to a team.
 Skill Evaluations are needed to assist in selecting well-balanced teams based on the skills observed during the session.
 This is accomplished by an evaluation and draft process.

-Boys and girls will play separately.
+Practices and games will take place at the Marysville Youth Soccer Club Soccer Complex located at 4808 152nd St NE.
 Boys typically play on Tuesday/Thursday and Girls play on Monday/Wednesday.